tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 The robot only receives sensory feedback when it hits an obstacle.
 It can then follow the boundary of the obstacle without knowing about the obstacle's shape.

 We study our own algorithm, *BasicAlg*, by which the robot will always try to move in a straight line to $T$.
-When the robot hits an obstacle, it will follow the outline of the obstacle in the direction that initially minimizes the distance to the target until the path to $T$ is clear again.
+When the robot hits an obstacle, it will follow the outline of the obstacle in the direction that initially minimizes the distance to the target until a straight path to $T$ is clear again.
 It then leaves the outline of the obstacle and repeats its behavior.
 We assume without loss of generality that if the robot hits an obstacle perpendicularly, the robot moves counterclockwise along the obstacle's boundary.
 This robotic behavior can be categorized as memoryless and dynamic, since it does not plan its path in advance, but decides on its direction every time it touches an obstacle, solely based on its current position, the position of the target and the gradient of the obstacle it hits.

 The paper starts with a literature review of earlier work on this topic and two similar algorithms by Lumelsky and Stepanov <a href="#lumelsky2" class="ref"></a> in particular.
 In the following sections, we will evaluate the behavior of our algorithm for cases when the obstacles in the scene are all axis-aligned squares, circles, and similar same-orientation triangles respectively.
 For squares we provide a tight upper bound on the ratio $\rho = |R(S,T)|/|O(S,T)|$ over all possible scenes, where $|R(S,T)|$ is the length of the path taken by the robot and $|O(S,T)|$ the length of the optimal path from $S$ to $T$.
 We find numerical bounds for that ratio for a scene with circles, but these bounds are not tight.
 For triangles, the ratio is not bounded, but we prove that the robot will always reach the target if it follows our algorithm.